fgrid/cqrs/README.md

 Learning CQRS/ES
 ================

-This is a sly try to find a grip to CQRS/ES in golang.
+This is a shy try to find a grip to CQRS/ES in golang.

 The project is inspired by Gregory Young's m-r project.